It's great to have you here on the Rush Limbaugh program and the Excellence in Broadcasting Network.

 He has the power to do something, and he's not doing anything.

-When's he gonna apologize?
+When's he going to apologize?

-Oh, you think that sounds a bit off the What why is that outrageous to say?
+Oh, you think that sounds a bit off the what?

 Why is that somehow insensitive to say when it's okay to start demanding or asking of Republicans every other day, when are you going to apologize for X?

-This whole thing is just nothing but a constantly every day played trick.
+This whole thing is just nothing but a constantly everyday played trick.

 Another phony and false narrative.